meltoner/agrofelis/README.md

 - The crew of the Myrtia Fire Station in Southern Greece for sharing fire fighting tactics.
 - Hellas Digital, for their excitement and discussions about the robotic vehicle.

-## Contact us
+# Contact us

-Contact us at info at agrofelis dot com
+Contact us: info at Agrofelis dot com

 ![Agrofelis Robot Logo](introduction/_figures/agrofelis_logo.svg)